cosmos/cosmos-sdk/docs/run-node/interact-node.md

     return err
 }

-grpcConn := grpc.Dial(
+// Create a connection to the gRPC server. grpcConn := grpc.Dial(
     "127.0.0.1:9090", // Or your gRPC server address. grpc.WithInsecure(), // The SDK doesn't support any transport security mechanism.
 )
 defer grpcConn.Close()

-// gRPC query to x/bank service.
-bankClient := banktypes.NewQueryClient(grpcConn)
-bankRes, err := bankClient.Balance(
+// This creates a gRPC client to query the x/bank service. bankClient := banktypes.NewQueryClient(grpcConn) bankRes, err := bankClient.Balance(
     context.Background(),